Dec 16, 2018

 My question is do I qualify for a refund of the KES.
 10,000 previous MLF.

 Dec 21, 2018

 am VERY HAPPY about this change!!
 I cringe when I regularly see credit risk payment that is a whopping 25% of the loan amount (at times, even upto 35%) being 'cost of loan'.
 It is on top of the 5% fee and is seen even for seasoned borrowers who have 100+, 130+ repayments at 100% OTR.

 Can you indicate how much are they reduced?
 Especially since they are no longer refundable?

-Jan de Wit, Salihu Arimiyawu Sariki, Christian Golo, Georgina Ansere, John Murunga, Daniel Simiyu, Rebecca Esere, Joost, Robert Antwi, Gandalf, Cornelia Adofo, Purity Gacheru, Samuel Quainoo, Emmanuel Adeniji and Bonsu George like this.
+Jan de Wit, Benjamin Suboni, Salihu Arimiyawu Sariki, Christian Golo, Georgina Ansere, Kusi Obodum, John Murunga, Daniel Simiyu, Kevin Njeru, Rebecca Esere, Daniel Owusu, Joost, Robert Antwi, Gandalf, Cornelia Adofo, Purity Gacheru, Samuel Quainoo, Emmanuel Adeniji, Bonsu George and Kofi Agbovorhia like this.